AlexeyYakovlev1/alexeyyakovlev1/README.md

 <br/>
 <br/>

-- 🌱 I’m currently learning Typescript, Nextjs, PostgreSQL
+- 🌱 I’m currently learning PHP, Laravel
 - 👯 I’m looking to collaborate on other developers
-- 💬 Ask me about Javascript, React
+- 💬 Ask me about Javascript
 - 📫 How to reach me: alexeyykovlev555@gmail.com

 <div display="flex">